Bmadios/2d_FluidFlowPinn/README.md

 python main.py --data_path /path/to/data --max_iter 1000

- You can run the script with a pretrained model like this:
+ You can run the script with a pretrained model:

  python main.py --data_path "your/data/path" --pretrained_model "path/to/pretrained/model.pth"

-Or you can train a model from scratch like this:
+Or you can train a model from scratch:

 python main.py --data_path "your/data/path"